sllurp/sllurp/README.md

 communication, pass `standalone=True` to the `LLRPReaderThread` constructor to tell sllurp that it has sole control over the Twisted `reactor` object.

+Note that you can also skip the `LLRPReaderThread` and use the `LLRPClientFactory` directly with your own Twisted reactor.
+See the implementation of the `LLRPReaderThread` for a guide.

 [Twisted]: http://twistedmatrix.com/

 ## Logging